 But what exactly is responsible tourism?
 And should travelers seek ways to engage in responsible tourism?

-At the core, responsible tourism means travelers use their tourism dollars — both directly and indirectly — as a tool for conservation, poverty alleviation, and economic support.
-Responsible travelers respect the local people and the local environment in each place they visit.
+At the core, responsible tourism means travelers use tourism dollars—both directly and indirectly—as a tool for conservation, poverty alleviation, and economic support.
+Responsible travelers respect local people and the local environment in each place they visit.

 The litany of tourism related issues change by each region and country.
 Here are some of the downsides to tourism: